 The more children graze throughout the day, the less of an appetite they will have around mealtime.
-By setting a predictable daily mealtime routine–including snack time–we help our children develop an expectation and an appetite around mealtime.5 This helps them not fill up on snacks and eat more of their balanced meals.
-And if grazing is what works with your family, remember that we parents control the food that is coming into and offered in our home.
+By setting a predictable daily mealtime routine–including snack time–, we help our children develop an expectation and an appetite around mealtime.5 This helps them not fill up on snacks and eat more of their balanced meals.
+And if grazing is what works with your family, remember that we parents control the food coming into and offered in our home.
 Choose healthy snack options for the whole family to enjoy, which brings me to my next point . . .

 8. Plan Out Snacks

 As I mentioned, continuous snacking can potentially lead to overeating, but snacks that are planned at specific times during the day can be part of a nutritious diet!
 We are essentially the gatekeepers of the kitchen.
 If we choose a wide variety of healthy foods to have in the house, our children will learn how to make healthy food choices, creating healthy food habits.
 So have the good-for-you snacks out and available within reach and at eye level.

 - apple slices and peanut butter